yzq0407/Expense_Balancer/Readme.md

         -e: show all the expenses added, with details (share weight, amount, creditor), no arguments needed

-        -t: show all the transfer informations, if the result is not valid, an error will prompt use it after the "opt" command
+        -t: show all the transfer information, if the result is not valid, an error will prompt use it after the "opt" command

             arguments are the name/names of the person making transfers